mciano/stock-analysis/README.md

 # VBA of Wall Street
 MS Excel with VBA codes to run stock analysis
 ## Overview of Project
 This project has the purpose to analyze some list of stocks performance, over the year of 2017 and 2018.
 Using the database to run a high performance macro, written on MS Visual Basic.
-This scrip is able to run the Return of 12 Stocks: End stock price di]evided by Starting price over the requested year.
+This scrip is able to run the Return of 12 Stocks: End stock price divided by Starting price over the requested year.
 As well as the acumulated volume.
 ## Results
 This Analysis shows the stock **End** price divided by **Start** price -1 that give us the *Stock Return* , *positive* (green) or *negative*(red).
 ### Code